Sayan98/udp-echo/README.md

 ## client.go
 - sends data to UDP server running at localhost:4245
-- reads data it recieves as response from UDP server
+- reads data it receives as response from UDP server

 ## author
 Sayan Goswami